 Q 5.
 How to identify car engine parts?

 Ans.
-Well, you can refer to the owner's manual of the particular car where the engine parts would be clearly mentioned.
+Well, you can refer to the owner’s manual of the particular car where the engine parts would be clearly mentioned.
+The owner’s manual will list engine all parts name in the index.
 The best practice to identify an engine part is noting down the Vehicle Information Number or VIN and then matching it with the brand dealers.
-Car dealers and OEMs register the vehicle data with respect to the VIN.
+Car dealers and OEMs register the vehicle and car engine data with respect to the VIN.

 Q 6.
 How to identify the type of engine?

 Ans.
 You can take a look at the cylinder head.
-The number of pipes in the exhaust manifold depict the number of cylinders.
+The number of pipes in the exhaust manifold depicts the number of cylinders.
 Usually, most smaller capacity engines are inline engines where the cylinders are placed in line with respect to each other.
-However, the higher-performing engines are more likely to be V-type which have the cylinders stacked in the form of V.
+However, the higher-performing engines are more likely to be V-type which have the cylinders stacked in the form of V. In addition, parts of a petrol engine are a little different from diesel engine parts.
+Getting to know car engine parts name will help you better understand the type of engine.